gdm413229/swwmgz_m/ExtendedLore.md

   between two solar systems.
 - 2038: The 32-bit UNIX time rollover happens without many notable incidents.
 - 2040: Symnatek is founded.
-- 2042: Zanaveth III is born.
+- August 20, 2042: Zanaveth III is born.
 - 2044: The Rust Empire is founded.
 - 2045: The ruins of a Decade Mechanics facility are found in Sunkaeze.
 - 2049: The clearly senile Dr. Locke attempts to take over the world.
   Surrenders a couple days later during the counter-attack.
-- 2054: Ryuji Miyamoto passes away.
+- June 22, 2054: Ryuji Miyamoto passes away.
-- 2066: Elena "Ellen" Yanikov XXI is born.
+- June 6, 2066: Elena "Ellen" Yanikov XXI is born.
 - 2068: The Nukuri go through their seventh world war in their home planet.
   Zanaveth II and her wife move to Sankaideriha for the time being.
 - 2070: Ashley invites Saya to Sankaideriha, they come across Zanaveth II and